Tuesday, December 09, 2025

 Riding through the desert on a camel

 I visited the pyramids almost 30 years ago.
 They haven't changed, but I'm sure the area around them has.
 It wasn't very touristy when I went.
 You probably have to take guided tours now.
-I felt like I got to see the pyramids "unspoiled."
+I felt like I/we got to see the pyramids "unspoiled."

 My pictures aren't the best.
 They were scanned from pictures taken almost 30 years ago.
 Not to mention the film was probably Seattle Filmworks, a less expensive option than Kodak.